-Goal: analyzeand recommend solutions to existing and future governmental and nongovernmentabarriers to housing
+Goal: analyzeand recommend solutions to existing and future governmental and nongovernmentabarriers to housing development.

-Process for implementing 100% residential projects in mixeduse zones without requiring rezoning.

-Amending zoning code for consistency with State law.
+- Requirements for creation of private streets - Need for consistent objectivity in residential design standards, especially lot size analysis - Process for implementing 100% residential projects in mixeduse zones without requiring rezoning. - Amending zoning code for consistency with State law.

+Program Review

-Program Review Soal: analysis of previous Housing Element's policies and programs.
-The 2015-2021 Housing Element had 7 goals, 79 policies, and 31 corresponding programs.
-Staff are working to coordinate with others to obtain feedback to development.
+Goal: analysis of previous Housing Element's policies and programs.

+- The 2015-2021 Housing Element had 7 goals, 79 policies, and 31 corresponding programs. - corresponding programs.

+Staff are working to coordinate with others to obtain feedback to inform the review.